ymanluk/scratchspace/week11/enhancingSDK1.md

 ![createSymbol function](11_17.png "createSymbol function")

 ### Adjusting the input for renderer and optimizing class values
-Since the crime statistics are in rates, population density is used and calculatd by dividing population by SHAPE__AREA which is converted from square-meters to square-kilometers.
+Since the crime statistics are in rates, population density is used and calculated by dividing population by SHAPE__AREA which is converted from square-meters to square-kilometers.

 ![API key code](11_18.png "API key insert")